Mobile Menu

 Mindful Eating: The Art & Science of Eating Better

-Mindful eating is a mindfulness meditation practice that has the ability to transform your relationship with food and eating.
-This simple (though not always easy) practice has done nothing less than revolutionize nutrition therapy, when combined with evidence-based steps that shift lifestyle toward health.
+Mindful eating is a meditative practice that has the ability to transform your relationship with food and eating.
+This simple (though not always easy) practice has done nothing less than revolutionize nutrition therapy when combined with evidence-based steps that lean your lifestyle toward health.

 So, What is Mindfulness?

-1. Adopt a meditative mindset.
-We humans have the capacity to change our consciousness from our everyday distracted state to a calm, clear relaxed and open one.
-With this change, you focus attention inward and relax.
+1. Adopt a more chill mindset.
+We humans have the capacity to change our consciousness from our everyday distracted state to a calm, clear relaxed, and more open one.
+With this friendly mindset, you focus your attention inward and relax.
+Just experimenting with adopting a curious, expansive mindset before eating will take you far!

 2. Pay attention to what is happening moment by moment.
-Mindfulness is meditation while…(whatever you are doing).
-So, you get curious about whatever you are doing – be it walking or eating.
-Slowing the process down so that you can get fascinated enough that you lose yourself – you lose track of time – is mindful meditative absorption.
+One definition of mindfulness is meditation while…(whatever you are doing).
+So, you get curious about whatever you are doing – be it walking or eating – and explore the activity with all your senses.
+Slowing the activity down so that you can pay attention, and get fascinated enough that you lose yourself – you lose track of time – is mindful meditative absorption.

 3. There is a particular attitude of mindfulness called non-judgmental awareness.
-As you practice, you become aware of judgements like comparisons (this food is heathy therefore good, that food is less healthy, therefore not so good, for example).
-In mindfulness, you aim for a direct, sensory relationship with what you are eating.
+As you practice, you become aware of judgments like comparisons (this food is healthy therefore good, that food is less healthy, therefore not so good, for example).
+In mindfulness, you aim for a direct, sensory relationship with what you are eating or doing.
+Use all your senses.

 Now, Apply it to Eating

-In eating meditation, you slow down, breathe and relax, and enjoy your food.
+In eating meditation, you slow down, breathe, relax, and enjoy your food.
 Just how might that unfold?

-Here’s are a few steps to get you going:
+Here’s a few steps to get you going:

 • Make an intention to meditate while eating.
 Clear distractions (like TV, phones, internet).